 - Products made from marijuana are psychoactive, non-toxic, and well-tolerated.

 - Marijuana contains very high levels of THC (greater than 0.3% on a dry-weight basis) and very low levels of CBD.

 - The use of marijuana in most states requires a medical marijuana card.

 The Endocannabinoid System

-- This system determines the way we process and utilize cannabinoids within the body both internally and topically.
+- The ECS helps determines the way we process and utilize cannabinoids within the body both internally and topically.